stevob14/passivecash/index.md

 If you want to avoid dividend taxes altogether, investing dividend-paying stocks in a retirement account is the way to go.
 Retirement accounts such as a 401(k) and a Roth IRA are two such examples.
 Within these accounts, your dividends will grow tax-free.
 If you were interested in investing in REIT funds, holding these in a retirement account may be ideal.
 However, there are some [advantages to holding REIT in a taxable account](https://seekingalpha.com/article/4158333-advantages-of-reits-in-taxable-account).

 There are some exceptions.
-For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
-VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66% and pays monthly.
+Municipal bonds are typically exempt from federal taxation regardless of income.
+Some examples include iShares National Muni Bond ETF(MUB), VanEck Vectors High-Yield Municipal Index ETF(HYD), and Vanguard Tax-Exempt Bond ETF(VTEB).

 Finally, if you're ready to earn dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
 In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), DRIP(dividend reinvestment), and an IRA(retirement account with 1% match).
 Sign up at [Robinhood](https://join.robinhood.com/stephec1028) and get up to $200 in free stock.